mincong-h/mincong-h.github.io/_posts/2017-02-09-configuring-intellij-for-nuxeo.md

 - Choose Project SDK: use JDK 8
 - Edit name to create a new IntelliJ project: default

-After that, the configuraiton is finished.
+After that, the configuration is finished.
 IntelliJ will create a project for you, the entire process (Maven import) will take a few minutes, please be patient.
 Here's the final view: